 At Long Crendon school we have extensive grounds rich in habitats, woodland environments and wildlife.
 Additionally, we have developed a wealth of varied outdoor learning facilities including the Outdoor Woodland Lodge (OWL), mud kitchen, bottle greenhouse and more.

 The OWL was erected in 2014 and was funded by our fabulous PTA.
 The OWL is now the centre of our outdoor learning – providing both a storage and drying facility for outdoor learning equipment (such as waterproof clothing), and as a boot change and meeting place at the start and end of all outdoor learning lessons.

-Click here to find out more about Forest School.
+Click here to find out more about our Intent, Implementation and Impact for Forest School and Outdoor Learning for 2021-22: Forest School Curriculum

 Year 6 Gardening Club

-Although our year 6’s do not have bi-weekly Forest School sessions, Mrs Berrell runs a weekly lunchtime Year 6 Gardening Club where children that are interested are supported to take ownership of parts of the school grounds.
+Our Year 6 Gardening Club gives children that are interested in gardening the opportunity to take ownership of parts of the school grounds.
 Looking after the pots and some flower beds, planning what they want to grow, working out what resources we need, checking we’re working in budget, and making positive changes to our environment that will be enjoyed by all at school.

 The mud kitchen can be found in Foundation’s outdoor area.
 Mr Poote has created an amazing kitchen for children to use real kitchen equipment in the outdoors, learning how to work together and co-operate, communicate their ideas and to plan what they will be doing in that session.
 Go to Foundation’s class page for more on the kitchen and pictures.

 The Eco Garden contains large raised beds in which the children can grow seasonal produce as they would in an allotment.
 Children get the chance to plan, prepare, sow, tend and harvest as the seasons change.